Strategic Water Reserve

 At this 20-year milestone, the Interstate Stream Commission is undertaking a review of the Reserve in order to consider these central questions: What has been accomplished?
 What are the lessons learned?
 What could be improved?
 How should New Mexico use the Reserve into the future?

-Commission staff are planning opportunities for New Mexicans to share their thoughts about the Reserve during this review year.
+Commission staff are planning opportunities for New Mexicans to share their thoughts about the Reserve during this review process.

 FOR MORE INFORMATION